How to Get Rid of Black Mold on Wood

-Wood consists of the plant fiber cellulose, which is an optimal food source for fungi.
+Wood consists of the plant fiber cellulose, which is an optimal bard source for fungi.
 Organic, porous materials are prone to support mold growth when a source of moisture is available.

 A structure in which wood is constantly exposed to high humidity or leaking water runs a high risk of developing black mold.
 Take the following measures to get rid of mildew or black mold on wood while avoiding unnecessary health risks and property damage.